 Salary, location, and duration

-Contracts will be 12 months fixed-term.
-Although renewal is not an option for these roles, Research Scholars may apply for Research Fellow positions once their contract ends.
+Contracts are full-time and last 12 months fixed-term.
+Although renewal is not an option for these roles, Research Scholars may apply for the role of Research Fellow once their contract ends.

-Benefits associated with the role include health, dental, and vision insurance, a £5,000 annual wellbeing budget, a £1,500 annual commuting budget, flexible work hours, extended parental leave, ergonomic equipment, 3% pension contribution, and 33 days of paid vacation.
+Benefits associated with the role include health, dental, and vision insurance, a £5,000 annual wellbeing budget, a £1,500 annual commuting budget, flexible work hours, extended parental leave, ergonomic equipment, a competitive pension contribution, and 33 days of paid vacation (UK).

-Please inquire with email@example.com if questions or concerns regarding compensation or benefits might affect your decision to apply.
+Please inquire through email@example.com if questions or concerns regarding compensation or benefits might affect your decision to apply.

 How to apply and what to expect

 Applications for Research Scholar General Track are now closed.